Wojsm2000/HowFormInfluencesFinalOutcome/README.md

-# HOW FORM INFLUENCES FINAL OUTCOME
+# How form may inflence final outcome?
 The idea for this project emerged after the conclusion of the Ekstraklasa (Polish top-tier football league) in the 2022/23 season.
 In those competition, several teams had a similar pattern throughout the season, with one part of their season performance being very good and the other quite poor.
 This situation affected teams such as Widzew Łódź, Piast Gliwice, Korona Kielce, Górnik Zabrze and Wisła Płock.
 In the case of the latter, a disastrous second part of the season resulted in relegation from the league despite the fact that the team had been the leader for the first 9 rounds.
 Polish Ekstraklasa teams are requried to obtain more points per game to avoid relegation than top 5 european league teams.

 ## How many points per game need team to avoid relegation?